 Walking trails and open space will remain open as long as possible to enable outdoor exercise, but we ask that all park visitors follow CDC guidelines to include:

-1) Prepare ahead for restroom and playground closures.
+1) Prepare ahead for playground closures.

 3) Practice physical distancing with at least 6 feet between individuals at all times.